 In addition to the report, Committee of 100 has been conducting From Foundations to Frontiers guest lectures across the U.S and China.
 This virtual presentation will provoke curiosity and offer a new perspective on Chinese American contributions while identifying, quantifying, and showcasing the contributions of the Chinese American community through data and storytelling.
-To learn more about the program and request a From Foundations to Frontiers guest lecture at your organization, please contact C100@committee100.org or submit the contact form below.
+To learn more about the program and request a From Foundations to Frontiers guest lecture at your organization, please contact C100@committee100.org.

 To read the White Paper: Click Here

 “From Foundations to Frontiers is an important research project as it not only helps to educate the general public about the contributions of the Chinese immigrants to the fabric of this country’s economy throughout American history, but it also helps to remind people that the reason that America can be so strong and powerful is due to the contributions of our diverse immigrants.
 For this country to continue to thrive, we must stand in solidarity, respect, and value each other, regardless of their native origin.” — Mei Hung, Executive Director, Chinese Culture Connection, Inc.

 “The From Foundations to Frontiers webinar developed for our association members and friends was fantastic.
 For many of us in the audience, it was the first time we had heard a systematic, organized presentation of the contributions of Chinese Americans to American society across so many different sectors.
 As such, many of us were greatly energized and emboldened by this fuller understanding of the key role our community has played in building up our country.” — Doug Hsu, Council Member and Past President, Indiana Association of Chinese Americans